3 Easy Steps to Spring Lawn Care Success

 Follow Lawn Care & Mowing Tips to Get Green Grass

-Need to grass to fill bald spots or reseed during your spring lawn care push?
+Need your grass to fill bald spots or reseed during your spring lawn care push?
 Choose the best grass seed for your lawn by doing some research on what’s the best kind for the level of sunlight and rain you get in your area.
 After planting seed, ensure you water it regularly and fertilize with a slow-release, low-nitrogen product.

 Fertilize early in the season, but make sure to do so after the cold has left and before it gets too warm, as extreme temperatures can stress the grass.
-Read the fertilizer packages in depth to find the right one for your grass, to know when and how much to water, and how often to fertilize.
+Read the fertilizer packages in-depth to find the right one for your grass, to know when and how much to water, and how often to fertilize.

 After the grass has been growing for a while, mowing the lawn at the proper grass blade height will promote root growth, ensuring a healthy lawn through summer.
 A good rule of thumb is to mow when the grass reaches 3 or 4 inches in height, but make sure to not trim off more than a half-inch since doing so could stress the plants.
 It’s important to avoid scalping grass, which can happen if more than one-third of the grass blade is mowed, and it can kill patches of grass, causing irreparable damage to your lawn for the rest of the season.